Requiem (Mozart): d. Recordare

-In the first 13 measures, the basset horns are the first the present the first theme, clearly inspired by Wilhelm Friedemann Bach's Sinfonia in D Minor, the theme is enriched by a magnificent counterpoint by cellos in descending scales that are reprised throughout the movement.
+In the first 13 measures, the basset horns are the first to present the first theme, clearly inspired by Wilhelm Friedemann Bach's Sinfonia in D Minor, the theme is enriched by a magnificent counterpoint by cellos in descending scales that are reprised throughout the movement.
 This counterpoint of the first theme prolongs the orchestral introduction with chords, recalling the beginning of the work and its rhythmic and melodic shiftings (the first basset horn begins a measure after the second but a tone higher, the first violins are likewise in sync with the second violins but a quarter note shifted, etc.).
 The introduction is followed by the vocal soloists; their first theme is sung by the alto and bass (from m.
 14), followed by the soprano and tenor (from m.
 20).
 Each time, the theme concludes with a hemiola (mm.
 18–19 and 24–25).
 The second theme arrives on Ne me perdas, in which the accompaniment contrasts with that of the first theme.
 Instead of descending scales, the accompaniment is limited to repeated chords.
 This exposition concludes with four orchestral measures based on the counter-melody of the first theme (mm.
 34–37).

 The development of these two themes begins in m.
 38 on Quaerens me; the second theme is not recognizable except by the structure of its accompaniment.
 At m.
 46, it is the first theme that is developed beginning from Tantus labor and concludes with two measures of hemiola at mm.
 50–51.
 After two orchestral bars (mm.
 52–53), the first theme is heard again on the text Juste Judex and ends on a hemiola in mm.
 66–67.
 Then, the second theme is reused on ante diem rationis; after the four measures of orchestra from 68 to 71, the first theme is developed alone.

 The recapitulation intervenes in m.
 93. The initial structure reproduces itself with the first theme on the text Preces meae and then in m.
 99 on Sed tu bonus.
 The second theme reappears one final time on m.
 106 on Sed tu bonus and concludes with three hemiolas.
 The final measures of the movement recede to simple orchestral descending contrapuntal scales.

 e.
 Confutatis

-The Confutatis ("From the accursed") begins with a rhythmic and dynamic sequence of strong contrasts and surprising harmonic turns.
+The Confutatis ("When the accursed have been confounded, summon me with the blessed") begins with a rhythmic and dynamic sequence of strong contrasts and surprising harmonic turns.
 Accompanied by the basso continuo, the tenors and basses burst into a forte vision of the infernal, on a dotted rhythm.
 The accompaniment then ceases alongside the tenors and basses, and the sopranos and altos enter softly and sotto voce, singing Voca me cum benedictis ("Call upon me with the blessed") with an arpeggiated accompaniment in strings.

 Finally, in the following stanza (Oro supplex et acclinis), there is a striking modulation from A minor to A♭ minor.

-This spectacular descent from the opening key is repeated, now modulating to the key of F major.
+This descent from the opening key is repeated, now modulating to the key of F major.
 A final dominant seventh chord leads to the Lacrymosa.